shubham-saudolla/Lilac-Sublime/README.md

 ## Install

-### Install using Package Control

-If you are using [Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Lilac via the `Package Control: Install Package` menu item.
-The Dracula Theme package is listed as `Lilac` in the packages list.

 ### Install using Git

-Alternatively, if you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text application settings area.
+If you are a git user, you can install the theme and keep up to date by cloning the repo directly into your `Packages` directory in the Sublime Text application settings area.

 You can locate your Sublime Text `Packages` directory by using the menu item `Preferences -> Browse Packages...`.